Install and use plugins¶

 How it works¶

-binoc.plugins and loads everything it finds.
+binoc.plugins at startup and loads everything it finds.
 An installed plugin

 package declares an entry point in its pyproject.toml and exposes